 Your email address takes the form of your email@example.com

-About Outlook Web App
+About Outlook Web App & how to access it

 The student email system is a cloud-based service, Microsoft Office 365, utilising the Microsoft Outlook Web App.
 The benefits of this service include most of the features of the full version of Microsoft Outlook, but in a web page: